Bridge the Gap in Your Smile

 A conventional dental bridge is made of an artificial tooth, called a pontic, nestled between two dental crowns.
 If you are missing more than one tooth, multiple pontics will be used.
 Both your pontics and dental crowns will be carefully matched to the shade of your smile, so they will be virtually indistinguishable from your natural teeth.
 Dr. Carlin will use a specialized dental cement to secure each crown to a healthy tooth on either side of the gap.

-At our dental office serving Hendersonville, TN, and Madison, we also offer implant-supported bridges, which are affixed to dental implants.
+At our dental office serving Hendersonville, TN, and Nashville, we also offer implant-supported bridges, which are affixed to dental implants.
 Each restoration consists of a biocompatible post and a connector called an abutment.
 Your bridge will attach directly to abutments on the implant posts embedded in your jawbone.
 This option provides optimal support, as well as longevity.
 In addition, implants help to preserve a dense, healthy jawbone.

 Bridges & Full Mouth Restoration